chaberko-lbbe/clec-poolseq/README.md

 ## Installing tools

-Here are the tools and versions used (on a cluster):
+Here are the tools and versions used (on a computing cluster):
 - FastQC
 - Trimmomatic v0.39
 - FastUniq v1.1